SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 3:

-The basic structure is *"dirty" fuels + action*.
+The basic structure is *"dirty" fuels + action + households*.
 It is similar to phrase 1, but the negative side (e.g. phasing out).
 Within the WHO guidelines for indoor air quality (<a id="WHOair">[WHO, 2014, Executive summary and p.34-35](#f3)</a>), PM2.5 and carbon monoxide are identified in emissions targets, and unprocessed coal and kerosene should be avoided as fuels.
 Searching for coal + heating is challenging as lots of industrial results, hence the two parts of this phrase.

 ```Ceylon =
 TS=